The Saw Doctors: Rise to fame

 Live in Galway was released on CD and DVD in 2004.
-Another live album, Live on News Years Day as well as the sixth studio album The Cure followed.
-Their career was giving a boost when at the 2008 Meteor Irish Music Awards, The Saw Doctors received the Lifetime Achievement Award.
-The week before the Meteor Awards the band appeared on the Podge & Rodge Show on RTÉ Television.
-When on the show they covered the Sugababes song "About You Now", and later decided to release the track as a single.
-In October 2008 "About You Now" reached number one in the Irish chart, some seventeen years since their last chart-topping feat.
+Another live album, Live on News Year's Day as well as the sixth studio album The Cure followed.
+At the 2008 Meteor Irish Music Awards, the Saw Doctors received the Lifetime Achievement Award.
+The week before the Meteor Awards the band appeared on the Podge & Rodge Show on RTÉ, during which they covered the Sugababes song "About You Now"; they later decided to release the track as a single, and in October 2008, "About You Now" reached number one in the Irish chart, some seventeen years since their last chart-topping feat.

 They followed this with the release of another live album and DVD, Live at the Melody Tent, recorded in Cape Cod in the summer of 2008.
 "She Loves Me" charted at number two.
 In 2009 after six studio albums, Universal Music released To Win Just Once – The Best of The Saw Doctors.
 The compilation album featured twenty two of their tracks, and went platinum within weeks of release.

 During 2010, the band played a number of music festival appearances, including playing at the 40th anniversary of the Glastonbury Festival.
 September 2010 saw the release of their seventh album, The Further Adventures of...
 The Saw Doctors.

 In spring 2013, the Saw Doctors announced a break from touring, initially for a year.

 In 2016, the band made the announcement that they would be back in the studio, and during the spring and summer of that year, they toured for the first time in over four years.
 The band toured Ireland, the UK and US and made an appearance on Ireland's The Late Late Show.

 Their tour of the UK and Ireland scheduled for the Autumn and Winter of 2016 was put on hold, as Davy Carton was recovering from a throat operation.
 The dates were rescheduled to take place in the Spring of 2017.

 When the Ireland and UK tour finally took place towards the end of 2017, it was a triumphant success.
 Subsequently, it was announced that Carton and Moran were writing material for a planned new album.

 After a 5-year break from touring, in March 2022, The Saw Doctors announced a 4-date UK Tour for November and December 2022.
-This tour will consist of dates in Glasgow, London, Leeds and Manchester Apollo.
+This tour consisted of dates in Glasgow, London, Leeds and Manchester Apollo.